gilmerperez/gilmer-perez/README.md

-# Gilmer Perez Portfolio
+# Portfolio Website

 ## Project Summary

-Welcome to my personal portfolio website!
+Welcome to my portfolio website!
 I've built this modern, responsive web application to showcase my work as a passionate Front-End Web Developer and UI/UX enthusiast.
 This site serves as my digital gateway where potential clients, employers, and collaborators can discover my diverse range of projects, technical skills, and professional journey in web development.

 As a developer, I understand the importance of having a strong professional online presence in today's competitive tech landscape.
 That's why I've created a website that not only demonstrates my technical capabilities but also reflects my design sensibilities, attention to detail, and commitment to user experience excellence.
 My portfolio provides a professional, accessible, and engaging platform that effectively communicates my technical expertise while maintaining modern web standards.